Oia, Greece: Cityscape

 One of the most popular attractions in the town is sunset viewing.
-It is a special event every evening in Oia from the Sunset Seranade point.
-At this time the town is crowded with people to watch the spectacle, when the white houses and the caldera catch all the colours of the setting sun for a few seconds.
+It is a special event every evening in Oia from the Sunset Serenade point.
+At this time, the town is crowded with people to watch the spectacle, as the white houses and the caldera catch all the colours of the setting sun for a few seconds.

 Naval Maritime Museum

 Another 19th-century mansion in Oia, a block away from the cliff-top, has been restored and converted into the municipal museum of the maritime history of Thira.
-It displays rare figureheads, ancient nautical charts with English labels, seamen's chests, old maritime equipment such as mastheads, drawings and patterns, models of old and new Thiran ships and historic photographs and has a library containing many letters and documents.
+It displays rare figureheads, ancient nautical charts with English labels, seamen's chests, old maritime equipment such as mastheads, drawings and patterns, models of old and new Thiran ships, and historic photographs.
+It has a library containing many letters and documents.